facebookresearch/spdl/docs/source/getting_started/stages.rst

    and refrain from performing blocking operation.

-   Running a blocking operation in async event loop can, in turn, prevent the loop from scheduling callbacks, prevent tasks from being cancelled, and prevent the background thread from joining.
+   Running a blocking operation in async event loop can, in turn, prevent the loop from scheduling callbacks, prevent tasks from being canceled, and prevent the background thread from joining.

 Processing
 ----------

-Preprocessing is where a variety of operations are applied to the items passed from the previous stages.
+Pre-processing is where a variety of operations are applied to the items passed from the previous stages.

 You can define processing stage by passing an operator function (callable) to